stablekernel/aqueduct/docs/docs/http/http_controller.md

 }
 ```

-When a [route contains a path variable](router.md) (like `/users/:id`), the value of that path variable will be available in the argument.
+When a [route contains a path variable](router.md) (like `/users/:id`), the value of that path variable will be available in this argument.
 It is often the case that a path variable is an optional part of a route (like `/users/[:id]`).
 Thus, the request `/users` and `/users/:id` get sent to the same controller.
 There must be a responder method for both variants.
 For example, the following controller may respond to both `GET /users` and `GET /users/1`:

 ```dart
 class UserController extends HTTPController {